deepshiksharma/rPPG-Toolbox/README.md

 Plots and outputs are saved to the `./Runs/exp` directory.

 ### Visualization
-A notebook for visualizing test results can be found in the `tools/output_signal_viz` directory, along with its README.
+Notebooks to visualize test results can be found in the `tools/output_signal_viz` directory, along with a README.

 The notebook generates visualizations from a `.pickle` file saved to `./Runs/exp/saved_test_outputs`